 Why the Test is Performed

-You may need this test if you have signs of hereditary or acquired angioedema.
+You may need this test if you have signs of hereditary or acquired angioedema, which is a type of tissue swelling.
 Both forms of angioedema are caused by low levels of C1-INH.

 Normal value ranges may vary slightly among different laboratories.
 Your health care provider will also measure the functional activity level of your C1 esterase inhibitor.
 Talk to your provider about the meaning of your specific test results.